LESS Constants Plugin

 }

-Finally don't forget to import the generated ./build/less-constants/constants.less file in your ./app/less/globals.less to have the variables available in all LESS files automatically without explicit import.
+Import the generated file with less constants ./build/less-constants/constants.less in your ./app/less/globals.less to have the variables available in all LESS files automatically without explicit import.

 @import "../../build/less-constants/constants.less";